Aliases for OGDH Gene

 GeneCards Summary for OGDH Gene

-OGDH (Oxoglutarate (Alpha-Ketoglutarate) Dehydrogenase (Lipoamide)) is a Protein Coding gene.
-Diseases associated with OGDH include alpha-ketoglutarate dehydrogenase deficiency and door syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include chaperone binding and thiamine pyrophosphate binding.
-An important paralog of this gene is DHTKD1.
+OGDH (Oxoglutarate Dehydrogenase) is a Protein Coding gene.
+Diseases associated with OGDH include Alpha-Ketoglutarate Dehydrogenase Deficiency and Wernicke-Korsakoff Syndrome.
+Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
+Gene Ontology (GO) annotations related to this gene include chaperone binding and oxidoreductase activity, acting on the aldehyde or oxo group of donors, disulfide as acceptor.
+An important paralog of this gene is OGDHL.

 UniProtKB/Swiss-Prot for OGDH Gene